 A rare Show Within a Show version of this marks the end of the short with Jerry's country-singing uncle Pecos, whose guitar strings keep breaking and he plucks Tom's whiskers to replace them.
 For his big TV debut, the guitar string breaks yet again.
 Tom (watching it on TV) laughs out loud, only for Pecos to reach out of the TV to pluck one last whisker off his face.

 In Neapolitan Mouse, the Italian mouse Topo recognizes Tom and Jerry for their cartoons.

 Breakout Character: Spike and Tyke, who even had their own brief role in solo shorts.
 Some of their later appearances in the Tom and Jerry series also seem to be focused primarily on them, with the title duo's war as more of a side story.

 Chained to a Railway: In "Kitty Foiled", with a model train set.
-Luckily, Quacker acts fast moments before Tom is about to kill Jerry.
+Luckily, the canary acts fast and drops a bowling ball on the tracks moments before Tom is about to kill Jerry.

 Character Focus: Spike and Tyke towards the late 50's, perhaps in order to sell the spinoff series Hanna-Barbara was trying to make with them.

 Characterization Marches On: In Spike's original appearances, he was more or less an non-anthropomorphic dog and even would attack Tom and Jerry without preference in his debut.
 Then, in "Quiet Please", the team developed the standard plot for Spike (telling Tom he would pound him if Tom did X, only for Jerry to spend the rest of the short framing Tom for X) and gave him an actual personality.
 His voice was quite different, too, being voiced by Billy Bletcher.
 Later on, they gave him his son and the characterization we all know now.
 In these cartoons, Spike was voiced by Daws Butler, who made Spike sound something like Jimmy Durante.